 The same report claims that about 40% of revenue for US online stores comes from repeat customers, although they make up only around 8% of the traffic.

-While acquisition is vital in the initial stage, it turns into a rat race if it’s the main source of business.
+While customer acquisition is vital in the initial stage, it turns into a rat race if it’s the main source of business.
 We like to compare aggressive acquisition to dating where you have to always impress someone new as opposed to being in a long-term relationship where care keeps the fire up.

 Wherever you look for advice on retention, you see remarketing, extraordinary customer service, reactivating emails and the rest of the usual suspects.